BarakBinyamin/Ad-Free-Youtube/README.md

 ```

 ## Also Ngrok
-Forward this service to the web using ngrok, and avoid being canceled by youtube for not having a domain name
+Forward this service to the web using ngrok, and avoid CORS policy blocks
 1. [Make an ngrok account](https://ngrok.com/)
 2. Create an ssh key with the command `ssh-keygen`
    1. Follow the prompts, remember the passphrase